Walking The Dog by Chris Green

 ‘We can’t keep calling him Dog Walking Man,’ Ellie says to me as he trudges by one evening while we are watching Pointless.
 ‘He seems so familiar.
 Why don’t we give him a name?’

 ‘How about Eric?’ she says.

 ‘OK,’ she says.
 ‘Ivan it is.
 Now, what shall we call the dog?’
-I see a gleam in her eye.
-Ellie is like T. S. Eliot when it comes to naming animals.
+I see a gleam in Ellie’s eye.
+She is like T. S. Eliot when it comes to the naming of animals.

 ‘Rocky is a terrible name for a bull terrier,’ she says.